IANDORA87/engineer3/README.md

 ### Reflection

 The  Certification Prep - Assemblies was kind of hard for me to put it togther.
-But I fun working on it and enjoy that how hard was it.
+But I had fun time working on it and enjoy that how hard was it. it was more challenging and more hard for me but I did.
+And speend my time on it.